Bug report #21409

 Unfortunately QGIS stores all environment variables as a single string in CustEnvVars which is therefore necessarily in QGIS.INI as soon as the user adds a local variable.

 I am interested by examples if they exist....

-#13 Updated by Alessandro Pasotti about 1 year ago
+#13 Updated by Alessandro Pasotti over 1 year ago